 Additives represent anywhere from 5 to 30 percent of a given quantity of oil.
 How they function within the oil is dependent on the base oil, the type of oil, viscosity, and a host of other factors.
 Every oil has a recipe, some will work well in an engine, some will not.

 Among the best ways to find the right motor oil for your car or truck is to use the manufacturer's base recommendations, do a little research on the subject and then make the call.
-Also keep in mind that frequent oil changes, as well as frequent filter changes, play a key role in keeping an engine running for the long haul.
+Also keep in mind that frequent [url='533714']oil changes[/url], as well as frequent filter changes, play a key role in keeping an engine running for the long haul.

-For more information about choosing the right oil for your car or truck and other related topics, follow the links on the next page.
+For more information about choosing the right oil for your car or truck and other related topics, follow the links below.

 - [url='575244']10 Ways to Proactively Protect Your Engine[/url]